 Making ladybug rocks is a great project to add a little color to your garden or potted plants.
 They make nice gifts for just about anyone as well.
 You don't need much to get started, and if you're a crafty individual, you'll probably have most of the materials laying around your home.

 There are only a few things that you'll need to get on your way to painting your very own ladybug rocks.
 See a bulleted list with detailed descriptions below.

 - Rocks and Stones

 Water Jar or Brush Basin

-You will only need 2 paint brushes, a fine liner or detail brush (I used a #2 liner) and a small synthetic flat brush.
-I used a #10 craft brush, but you could use a smaller one, especially if your stones are really small.
-If your rocks are pretty big you might want to use a bigger brush for bigger rocks to finish painting faster.
+You will only need two paintbrushes: a fine liner or detail brush (I use a #2 liner) and a small synthetic flat brush.
+I used a #10 craft brush, but you can use a smaller one, especially if your stones are really small.
+You should use a bigger brush for bigger rocks to finish painting faster.
 You will also need the eraser side of a pencil to embellish your ladybug with dots.

-You will need something to put your paint on, an old china or plastic plate will work if you wash it off when you are finished.
-Any bit of plastic you want to recycle from the kitchen, like the lid to the cottage cheese container will work too.
-If you want to save you paint for later you could put one of these in a plastic airtight container or a ziplock bag with a wet paper towel inside and the paint will stay wet for several days.
+You will need something to put your paint on.
+An old china or plastic plate will work if you wash it off when you are finished.
+Any bit of plastic you want to recycle from the kitchen, like the lid to the cottage cheese container, will work too.
+If at any point the paint dries hard, just put fresh paint on top and keep going.